AI in Finance

 Find out interesting insights with Dave Sackett, VP of finance at Persimmon Technologies

-Moderated by Emily, Digital Transformation Consultant at Hyperbots
+Moderated by Emily, Digital transformation Consultant at Hyperbots

 Don't want to watch a video?
 Read the interview transcript below.